HistoryThis section has been translated automatically.

 - Apart from the evidence, the personal experience of the therapist is of decisive importance, as he or she knows how to handle the therapeutic agents to be used safely!

 ProphylaxisThis section has been translated automatically.

-- Prevention!
+Prevention!
 Consider the risks of keloid formation before every operation!
-Avoid elective surgery in predisposed patients (own and family anamnesis) at a young age and in predisposed areas such as the décolleté, shoulder and back.
+Avoidance of elective surgery in predisposed patients (own and family history) at a young age, as well as in predisposed areas such as the décolleté, shoulder and back region.

-- If operations cannot be avoided, care should be taken to ensure tension-free sutures during wound closure.
+If surgery cannot be avoided, care should be taken to ensure tension-free sutures when closing the wound.

-- Patch pulls over 12 weeks can significantly reduce the risk of keloid formation.
+Patch application for 12 weeks can significantly reduce the risk of keloid.

-- In addition, silicone gels or plasters (see above) can be applied after epithelialisation.
+In addition, silicone gels or plasters (see above) can be applied after epithelialization.

 LiteratureThis section has been translated automatically.